 - Cancel any pending letters to be sent

-- Urgently task the š¤ Care Coordinator so they can begin the certification process
+- Urgently task the 👤 Site Care Coordinator, or message the Death Certificate Teams chat if Care Coordinator is not working, so they can begin the certification process

 - Send a task to all surgery staff notifying them of the patient's death